hammondeggs/extra/README.md

 Ensure you have the KORG minilogue/prologue sound librarian installed.
 Now, before you do anything else, **perform a full and complete backup of your synthesizer and save this to disk before continuing**.
 See the sound librarian manual for instructions on how to do this if required.

 Next, select the USER OSCILLATORS tab on the librarian, and drag and drop the requisite file to an available slot in the librarian :
- - for Minilogue xd users, please use souper.mnlgxdunit
+ - for Minilogue xd users, please use extra.mnlgxdunit

-Note there is no prologue support at this time - prologue can already have at least 8 voices - this is primarily intended for minilogue users!
+#Note there is no prologue support at this time - prologue can already have at least 8 voices - this is primarily intended for minilogue users!#

 You should now see Extra V1.00-1 listed in your user oscillators.
 Press "Send All" under USER OSC / FX to send all of your user oscillator / effects to your synthesizer